SaPhyoThuHtet/myanmar-nlp-tool/README.md

 ## Acknowledgment
 I would like to thank Dr. Ye Kyaw Thu, Dr. Hnin Aye Thant, Ma Aye Hninn Khine, ​and Ma Yi Yi Chan Myae Win Shein for their guidance, support, and suggestions.
 The skills acquired from Dr. Ye Kyaw Thu's NLP Class helped me a lot in order to develop new ideas in NLP Field and this repo.
 And a shoutout to the creators of Rabbit Converter and jrgraphix.net's Unicode Character Table.
-These tools helped me a lot.
+These tools were super helpful to develop nlp-concepts especially for Burmese Language.